asgardius/midori-school/README.md

 # Your game will be released on Nintendo Switch 2?

-I won't release my games on consoles owned by companies that destroy everything
+I won't release my games on consoles owned by companies that destroy everything.
+But if someday that console get a method to install Linux on it, this game will work there

 # Why your game is not available for Apple Devices?